rkuma183/wilsonmar.github.io/_posts/2016-03-17-machine-learning.md

 {% include _toc.html %}

-Several organizations are in an arms race in Artificial intelligence.
+Several organizations are in an arms race in offering Artificial intelligence and Machine Learning (ML) services in their clouds:

-   * Amazon
+   * <a href="#MicrosoftML">Microsoft Cortana in Azure</a>
    * Google
+   * IBM Watson
-   * Microsoft
+   * Amazon Alexa
    <br /><br />

 Cloud vendors, especially, are hoping to cash in by charging for processing.